My name is Alexander Ferring, I'm a 35-year-old German.

-I consider myself a fast learner, am fluent in English and have a broad foundational understanding of technological context.
+I am a lead front-end developer with a particular focus on Angular applications written in TypeScript, with experience guiding development teams and coordinating with stakeholders.
+I consider myself a fast learner, am fluent in English, and have a broad foundational understanding of technological context.

 Core skills and technology-stack